 I know that this easy sauerkraut soup recipe will provoke mixed feelings.
 Some people will love it others will not enjoy it at all.
 The sour taste of the firm to bite “kraut” is quite special.
 For some people it is “heaven on earth” and others will find it just awful.
-For those on the fence, maybe you’ll read on when I tell you this soup is also perfectly suitable for weight loss?
+For those on the fence, maybe you'll keep reading when I tell you that this soup is also perfectly suitable for weight loss?

 Even though it is considered to be an original German dish, sauerkraut probably comes from China.

 The impressive health benefits alone motivate me to share our favorite homemade sauerkraut recipe with you.
 More about the kraut's benefits you'll find at the end of this blog post.

 How to cook sauerkraut

 How to make sauerkraut

 The basis for sauerkraut, you might have guessed it, is white cabbage.
 It is the same cabbage my famous cabbage soup is based on.
 First, they grate or cut the cabbage thinly, mash it and then traditionally ferment it in a barrel.
 So here we have it again – another meal, based on the so important cruciferous vegetables.Print